Entries for 2026 will open soon!

 Best Multichannel Programme

 The judges will be looking for an outstanding original production commissioned by a UK channel other than BBC1, BBC2, ITV, Channel 4 or Channel 5.
+Shows ordered by global streaming services may not be entered.
 Acquisitions and repeats are excluded.

 The judges will be looking for brave, original programming in any genre that stands out in a cluttered landscape.
 The job that a show does for its host broadcaster, will be a key factor.